captionpoint/CaptionPoint-Server/public/will.md

 But friends of your husband’s indeed, God rest his soul.
 ---
 ## ANNE:
-I hope he does rest in Heaven, he never did on earth.
+I hope he does rest in Heaven.
+---
+## ANNE:
+He never did on earth.
 ---
 ## HENRY:
 We know that indeed, milady.